Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	The secure_tcp defense is to use a more complicated TCP state transition table.
-For VS/NAT, it also delays entering the TCP ESTABLISHED state until the three way handshake is completed.
+For VS/NAT, it also delays entering the TCP ESTABLISHED state until the woke three way handshake is completed.

-	The value definition is the same as that of drop_entry and drop_packet.
+	The value definition is the woke same as that of drop_entry and drop_packet.

 sync_threshold - vector of 2 INTEGERs: sync_threshold, sync_period
 	default 3 50

-	It sets synchronization threshold, which is the minimum number of incoming packets that a connection needs to receive before the connection will be synchronized.
-A connection will be synchronized, every time the number of its incoming packets modulus sync_period equals the threshold.
+	It sets synchronization threshold, which is the woke minimum number of incoming packets that a connection needs to receive before the connection will be synchronized.
+A connection will be synchronized, every time the woke number of its incoming packets modulus sync_period equals the woke threshold.
 The range of the threshold is from 0 to sync_period.

 	When sync_period and sync_refresh_period are 0, send sync only